 If you have a pension at work, we recommend contributing to an individual retirement account in addition to paycheck deductions made to a pension plan.
-For example, if 10% of your income is deducted to fund a pension, you may want to contribute an additional 5% or more of your income to an individual retirement account.
+Using the commonly recommended contribution amount of 15% of income, if 10% of your income is deducted to fund a pension, you may want to contribute an additional 5% or more of your income to an individual retirement account.

 If you have debt.

 Having debt and making investments are both financial activities that involve risk.
 Having exposure to both debt and investment risks at the same time can be an excessive amount of financial risk for many individuals and households.
-However, if it will take you more than a year or two to reduce debt to your desired level, it may be advisable to begin investing at least something now to get in the habit and to allow annual compounding to start working for you.
+However, if it will take you a while to reduce debt to your desired level, it may be advisable to begin investing at least something now to get in the habit and to allow annual compounding to start working for you.

 If you have a self-managed retirement account.

 Self-managed, or self-directed, accounts are investment accounts opened and managed by an individual on their own.
-For those want to manage their own retirement portfolio in a self-directed account, we recommend consulting with a fee-only, registered investment advisor who will help you construct a broadly diversified portfolio.
+For those want to manage their own retirement portfolio in a self-directed account, Aesop's Compass service includes investment recommendations that can be carried out through a self-directed account.